forcedotcom/package-manager/README.md

 # In Dev mode, we run the UI on 3000 and proxy to the backend API (on 5000)
 CLIENT_PORT=3000

-# Required for production, not generally needed for local development (just leave them unset).
+# Required for production, but not generally needed for local development (just leave them unset).
 # CLIENT_URL is the front-end application url.
 API_URL is the backend API service url.
 # Unless you have a very creative deployment strategy, the two should match.
 #CLIENT_URL=https://pm.steelbrick.com
 #API_URL=https://pm.steelbrick.com

+# If an org must be authorized by someone with access to the app containuer but without direct access to the app itself,
+# register it here.
+A heroku admin, for example, would set this in the app's config vars.
+Note this assumes all admins are
+# allowed to read this sensitive config var, containing all-powerful access and refresh tokens.
+Use with care.
+ #SFDX_PREAUTHORIZED_ORGS=[{"type":OrgType,"name":String,"org_id":String,"instance_url":String,"refresh_token":String,"access_token":String}]

+ # For temporary admin access for an external user, use the ADMIN_ACCESS_KEY config var.
+This should _not_ be left permanently,
+ # as it is obviously insecure.
+This is useful for granting temporary access to someone outside of your organization.
+ # Once set, the login screen will give you the option to enter this key for full admin access to the application..
+ # ADMIN_ACCESS_KEY=donotleavemeherealone
 ```

 # How to remotely debug the app in Heroku